screx/cwl-tutorial/README.md

 $pip install cwlref-runner
 ```

-### Components (section title WIP)
+## Components

-There are two main components to the CWL: (1) a CWL file (`.cwl`), and (2) a YAML (`.yml`) file.
+There are two main components to using CWL: (1) a CWL file (`.cwl`), and (2) a YAML (`.yml`) file.
 These file types serve two distinct purposes.
-The CWL file is responsible for describing what is going to run and what inputs the program takes and the YAML file describes the actual input the program will use when run.
+The CWL file is responsible for describing what is going to run and what inputs the program takes and the YAML file holds the values that the workflow will be executed with.

-### CWL File Structure
+### File Structure

 The order to these files don’t matter as it uses a hashmap to construct the runner, but in general it might be a good idea to follow a logical flow to these files so that a person that reads it doesn’t get so confused

 `cwlVersion`: describes the version of cwl being used
 `class`: describes what the program is (e.g. `CommandLineTool`,`Workflow`)
 `baseCommand`: provides the name of the program that will actually run